 New Opportunities for African Americans in World War I

-When the United States entered World War I, most black Americans lived on farms in the south.
+When the United States entered World War I, most African Americans lived on farms in the southern part of the country.
 They were technically “freed” after the Civil War, but most black Americans lived in extreme poverty.
-There were better-paying jobs in factories and railroads in the North, but those jobs were usually filled by European immigrants.
+Better-paying jobs in factories and railroads in the North, but European immigrants usually filled those jobs.

-White farmers and business owners in the South depended on African American workers to fill low paying jobs.
+White farmers and business owners in the South depended on African American workers to fill low-paying jobs.
 Communities in Georgia and Mississippi passed laws limiting the number of African Americans who could ride trains.
-The mayor of New Orleans made a formal request to the president of the Illinois Central Railroad to stop all northbound trains carrying African American passengers.
+The mayor of New Orleans formally requested the Illinois Central Railroad president to stop all northbound trains carrying African American passengers.

 The African Americans found jobs in the North, but they also found resentment and prejudice.
 Almost all unions were closed to African Americans.
 In some cases, the resentment erupted into violence.

 African American men did serve in the American army, but most were only allowed to work in menial jobs.
 They worked as kitchen staff or dockworkers.
-There were three all-black divisions who fought at the front, but white officers commanded those divisions.
+Three all-black divisions fought at the front, but white officers commanded those divisions.
 The American army did not integrate until after the Second World War.